tendermint/tendermint/docs/specification/secure-p2p.rst

 Config
 ------

 Authenticated encryption is enabled by default.
-If you wish to use another authentication scheme or your peers are connected via VPN, you can turn it off by setting ``auth_enc`` to ``false`` in the config file.

 Additional Reading
 ------------------